renaudcerrato/appengine-ip-to-location/README.md

 # How to use? #

-That project expose a simple cloud endpoint:
+That App-Engine project expose a simple cloud endpoint:

 ```
 $ curl https://<projectid>.appspot.com/_ah/api/api/v1/iplocation